 email_verified | string "true" or boolean true | boolean true |

-email | Only provided on first login, Private Relay possible | Always provided |
+email | Only on first login, Private Relay possible | Always present |

-name | Only provided on first login | Always provided |
+name | Only on first login | Always present |

 | Signing algorithm | RS256 | RS256 |